voucherifyio/voucherify-openapi/docs/guides/integration_blueprint/Security.md

 > 📘 Voucherify built-in messaging
 >
 > If you plan to use Voucherify's built-in messaging, go to a dedicated [GDPR guide](https://support.voucherify.io/article/125-security-data-protection "Security and Data Protection – GDPR and CCPA compliance").
-It showcases how Voucherify implements marketing consents and other requirements from the Directive.
+It showcases how Voucherify implements requirements from the Directive.